edeposit/edeposit.amqp.ftp/docs/workflow/workflow.rst

 import, not only the `lock` file was created, but also the file named ``import.log.txt``.

-This is may be important file for automation of the upload, because you will get overall information at first line (``Status: Ok/Error``) and details of processing each file in lines under the `status`.
+This is important part of the communication API for automation of the upload, because you get overall information at first line (``Status: Ok/Error``) and details of processing each file in lines under the `status`.

 In case of bad metadata files, error log is created and bad files are left where they were found: